catdino002/D-D-nuclear-medow/vinc forest.md

 when button is pressed it deals 1d6+ how many 5ft squires it occupies (req 1 oz of gunnpowder red dye and 1 button )

 ### RATICALIZE
-cast apon a town to give the population a "corect"  opinion
+cast upon a town to give the population a "correct"  opinion

 ### BOLT
-summon a chaotic evil bunny you no
+summon a chaotic evil bunny with a magic staff you now control the bunny bunny knows the spell fire bolt bunny has -1 to all stats bunny has 1d4 HP bunny has 45 movment s